ggx-ggx/playwright-bdd/docs/reporters/cucumber.md

 #### Projects

-Cucumber formatters don't natively support Playwright's [projects concept](https://playwright.dev/docs/test-projects#introduction).
-Nevertheless, playwright-bdd adopts Playwright test results and shows all projects in a single Cucumber report.
+Cucumber formatters don't natively support the [projects concept](https://playwright.dev/docs/test-projects#introduction) in Playwright.
+However, Playwright-BDD adapts test results to show projects in a Cucumber report.

 The final output depends on the particular reporter.
-For example, in HTML reporter project name is prepended to the feature file path:
+For example, in the HTML reporter, the project name is prepended to the feature file path:

 ![html report](./_media/html-report-projects.png)